iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Introduction ADMM.md

 ---
 ### **Dual Feasibility of ADMM**

 We prove that the solutions provided by the ADMM is always dual feasible.
-We first assume that $f, g$ are convex, and $\mathcal L_0$, the unregularized Lagrangian has a saddle point to it, so that:
+We first assume that $f, g$ are convex, and $\mathcal L_0$, the un-regularized Lagrangian has a saddle point to it, so that:

 > $$
 > \begin{aligned}